adrobinoga/zk-protocol/sections/realtime.md

 	rtpacket(event=EF_FPFTR, data=<score>)

-The score is measure of the "quality" of the fingerprint sample, the value is given as number, that may be 0 or 100(0x64).
+The `score` is a measure of the "quality" of the fingerprint sample, the value is given as number, that may be 0 or 100(0x64).

 ## On Verify ##